Panic Disorder, General Anxiety Disorder and Social Anxiety

 The most common anxiety disorders are explained below

 We can all experience a small period of anxiety at some point in our lives, worrying about certain things in today’s world is only natural.
 The real problem occurs when we constantly worry and stress over a prolonged period of time.
 This can bring on constant feelings of anxiety and have a real effect on our mental health.

 Below are three of the most common forms of anxiety: social anxiety, panic disorder and general anxiety disorder.
 These are just TITLES and no matter which form you may suffer from, don’t be discouraged, you can recover from then all.

 People who suffer from panic disorders can suffer severe attacks of fear for no real reason.
 Sufferers say they feel like they are having a heart attack and have a sense that they are in real danger and that everything is closing in.
 The need to run away or escape from the situation they are in is very strong.
 Symptoms can include a racing heart, sweating, trembling, feelings of dread, a fear of dying, fear of losing control and feelings of unreality.

 Over the years I have studied panic attacks, which I prefer to call energy surges, as that is truly what they are and do cover the subject in depth in my book.
 I myself suffered mild panic attacks that disrupted my life, but not really to the point where I felt I had to run away, it was more avoidance issues of certain places and situations that I thought may trigger some fear reaction.

-The full account of that day is in my book, but I had learned to stay relaxed in my attitude and to tell myself that nothing bad was going to happen to me and that the feeling I was experiencing was just adrenaline, a surge of energy that ultimately could do me no harm.
+By then I had learned to stay relaxed in my attitude and to tell myself that nothing bad was going to happen to me and that the feeling I was experiencing was just adrenaline, a surge of energy that although uncomfortable, could ultimately do me no harm.